Weather update for Lahore

-LAHORE – Sultry weather is likely to prevail in most districts of the province, including the provincial capital Lahore.

-As the people of the second populous city feel the heat, Met Office predicted rain-thundershower in Lahore, Rawalpindi, Jhelum, Chakwal, Sialkot, Narowal, Gujranwala, Gujrat, M. B. Din, Murree, and Galliyat.

-The maximum temperature was recorded at 35C, while the mercury can go by upto 37C.
-Relative humidity was recorded at 70 percent.
+On Wednesday, people of Lahore will feel the heat, the minimum temperature was recorded at 36C, while the mercury can go up to 38C.
+Relative humidity was recorded at 53 percent.

-The Max UV Index is expected to be 8, which is relatively high, and winds blew at 7-12 km/h.
+The Max UV Index is expected to be 11, which is extremely high, and winds blew at 14km/h.

-Air Quality of Lahore, once known as the city of gardens, worsened to 204.
+Air Quality of Lahore, once known as the city of gardens, worsened to 137, which is unhealthy.
 Health effects will be immediately felt by sensitive groups and should avoid outdoor activity.

 Some individuals are likely to experience difficulty breathing and throat irritation; consider staying indoors and rescheduling outdoor activities.

-PMD, also predicted rain-thundershower occurred in upper/central Punjab, Islamabad, upper Khyber Pakhtunkhwa, Gilgit-Baltistan and Kashmir.

-It said the Somalian jet (LLJ) is approaching Sindh and coastal belt of Balochistan.
-Moist currents from Arabian Sea are penetrating in northeastern Punjab and Kashmir.
-While a shallow westerly wave is also present over upper parts.
+The weather remained hot and humid in most parts of the country.
+However, rain-thundershower occurred at isolated places in upper Punjab and Rawalakot.

-KARACHI – Pakistani rupee recovered slightly against the US dollar in the early hours of trading on Tuesday.
+KARACHI – Pakistani rupee shows resistance against the US dollar, moving up by Rs0.13 on Wednesday.

+During the early trading, the embattled rupee hovered at 287.78, improving by 0.04 percent.

-Earlier this week, the local currency remained under pressure against the greenback and settle at 287.43.
+Earlier this week, the Pakistani rupee remained under pressure against the greenback and depreciated 0.17pc.

-Globally, USD moved up as investors struggled to get grip on the deviating growth outlooks between the two leading economies.
+The Pakistani rupee was supposed to a comeback after the IMF agreement, but the rupee faced back-to-back blows due to the high demand for US dollar.

 More to follow…